Efficient Fourier representations of families of Gaussian processes: Introduction

-for a family of covariance kernels where $d$ is in some region of interest.
+for a family of covariance kernels where $x$ is in some region of interest.

-In this paper, we find $\xi_i$ and $w_i$ by using algorithms for constructing generalized Gaussian quadratures.
-The theory associated with generalized Gaussian quadratures was originally introduced in 1966~\cite{karlin1} and more recently, efficient numerical algorithms have made constructing generalized Gaussian quadratures practical in many modern problems\cite{ma1, bremer1}.
+In this paper, we find $\xi_i$ and $w_i$ with algorithms for constructing generalized Gaussian quadratures.
+The theory associated with generalized Gaussian quadratures was originally introduced in 1966~\cite{karlin1} and more recently, efficient numerical algorithms have made constructing generalized Gaussian quadratures practical for many modern problems\cite{ma1, bremer1}.
 The use of such quadratures is now widespread in several environments including in computational physics for the solution of integral equations with singular kernels, and in the numerical solution of certain partial differential equations (e.g.~\cite{ma1, hoskins1, bremer2}).

+Fourier representation \eqref{23} is also used in \cite{greengard3} for representing GPs, though in \cite{greengard3} the frequencies $\xi_1,...,\xi_m$ are equispaced (and lie on a Cartesian grid in higher dimensions).
+The primary purpose of that choice of quadrature is its benefits in $2$ and $3$ dimensions for spatial and spatio-temporal problems.
+By using equispaced nodes, the weight space matrix of \eqref{203} has Toeplitz structure and can be applied in $O(m \log m)$ operations allowing the efficient use of iterative solvers.
+The dense linear algebra solvers that are used in this paper are impractical in high dimensions since the number of basis functions required for a fixed level of accuracy grows exponentially in dimension.

+In one dimension, the generalized quadrature approach of this paper can offer a significant advantage over the equispaced approach, especially for problems that involve fitting hyperparameters.
+It is common to fit hyperparameters over ranges of values that include kernels that concentrate near zero in the spectral domain (e.g., large lengthscale $\rho$ in Mat\'ern kernel \eqref{mat_ker}) as well as those that have slow decay at infinity in the spectral domain (e.g., small $\nu$ in \eqref{mat_ker}).
+Using an equispaced quadrature rule to simultaneously integrate those kernels would require a small grid spacing over a large interval and thus a large number of nodes.
+Here, we use algorithms for generalized quadratures to construct quadrature rules that simultaneously discretize such families of functions to high accuracy.

-The basis function approach of this paper is similar in spirit to several popular basis function approaches including \cite{lazaro2010, rahimi2007}.
-In particular, the GP basis function representations of this paper are closely related to those of~\cite{greengard2}.
-In~\cite{greengard2} a Gaussian process on an interval $[a, b]$ is approximated with a so-called Karhunen-Lo\`eve (KL) expansion, an expansion of the form
+The basis function approach of this paper is similar in spirit to several popular basis function approaches including \cite{lazaro2010, rahimi2007, greengard2}.
+The methods of this paper, however, have two primary advantages.